How to Use Synology Hyper Backup: Set Up a Backup Task Step by Step

 Synology Hyper Backup is a backup solution for Synology NAS that allows users to back up various kinds of data, including system configurations, shared folders, and applications/packages.

-It provides intuitive and completes backup/restore solutions to help users back up/restore copies of critical data and restore applications and system configurations to a previous point.
+It provides intuitive and complete backup/restore solutions to help users back up/restore copies of critical data and restore applications and system configurations to a previous point.

 It supports many backup destinations and a dedicated cloud backup service called Synology C2 for its users only.